-- To inform and educate Australians on the dangers of prejudice and discrimination.
+Courage to Care aims to inform and educate about the dangers of prejudice, racism and discrimination.

-- To educate Australians, particularly students, towards an understanding of the roles of victim, perpetrator, bystander and upstander by exposing them to survivors of the Holocaust and their rescuers.
+- educating Victorians, in particular students, towards an understanding of the roles of the victim, perpetrator, and bystander by exposing them to the stories of survivors of the Holocaust and other genocides, and their rescuers.